 Did you just say yes to something that you don’t have the energy for because you are getting off a 14-hour night shift and won’t be able to sleep before you meet, and you wanted to say no, but you haven’t seen that person in a while and you feel guilty?
 So now you are saying yes and by the time you get home you will have been awake for 30 hours and only have one day off to rest.
 But that day is filled with errands, groceries, chores, etc. But you didn’t even get any of that done because you just slept the entire day away.
 Had you said no, I can’t today, but let’s schedule it for this day that I have off, imagine the difference, energetically, in how you show up.

 My friend did this and was exhausted, grumpy and wished she had just said no, not tonight.
 But she was so afraid of hurting the other person’s feelings that she sacrificed her own wellbeing.

 Let’s begin the practice of strengthening your making space muscles.

 First thing, look at your calendar.
 Is there space in it for YOU?

 What do you want to say no to this week because of lack of time, or you really just don’t want to do it?

 If you do get asked to do something, take pause and really check in with yourself.
 Is this something I want to say yes to?
 If your inner guide is saying, NOPE…Give yourself permission to say no with love, with or without guilt.
 If the guilt comes, that is normal for us people pleasers, and I promise it will pass.

 Whatever decision we make is on us.
-What we say yes, what we say no to, what we make space for.
-Our life is our choice.
+What we say yes to, what we say no to, what we make space for.
 Are you in the drivers seat of your life, making choices to enjoy the journey?
 If the answer is no, that is okay because today you get to make different choices.
 Today you get to make space for YOU.